How to set up and install a computer printer

 If you have installed the printer doing the above steps, these steps should not be necessary unless you encountered errors.

-- With the printer connected and powered on, open the Control Panel.
+- Open the Control Panel with the printer connected and powered on.

 - In the Control Panel, double-click the Printers or Printers and Fax icon.